 While valuing trust is noble, the challenge for funders is making it actionable.
-Trust includes six components that apply to the grantseeker and funder relationships: BENEVOLENCE: Does this funder have my best interests at heart?
-And, the best interests of my constituents?
-RELIABILITY: Does this funder do what they say they'll do?
-Can I count on them?
-OPENNESS: Is this funder willing to be influenced by my needs and ideas?
-HONESTY: Does this funder tell me the truth and give me complete information?
-FAIRNESS: Does this funder treat and serve me in a way that is fair and equitable when compared with others?
+Trust includes six components that apply to the grantseeker and funder relationships:

-6 and help our community?
+- BENEVOLENCE: Does this funder have my best interests at heart?
+And, the best interests of my constituents? - RELIABILITY: Does this funder do what they say they'll do?
+Can I count on them? - OPENNESS: Is this funder willing to be influenced by my needs and ideas? - HONESTY: Does this funder tell me the truth and give me complete information? - 5 FAIRNESS: Does this funder treat and serve me in a way that is fair and equitable when compared with others? - 6 COMPETENCE: Does this funder have the knowledge, expertise and skills needed to fulfill their role as a funder and help our community?

-We learned the discipline of prototyping is difficult.
-8
+8 We learned the discipline of prototyping is difficult.